Crypto-Cat/cryptocat-gitbook/ctf/2025/nahamcon_winter_25/pwn/vuln_bank/vuln_bank.md

 ## Solution

 I wasn't planning to make this challenge, but I heard there was a lack of pwn challenges and every CTF needs a buffer overflow 😸 Like [Snorex CCTV](https://book.cryptocat.me/blog/ctf/2025/nahamcon-winter/pwn/snorex_cctv), I wanted it to be reasonably easy due to the time constraints (dev/test time and competition duration) and the expected audience (web-leaning).
+If you did struggle with this one, why not check out my [FREE Intro to Binary Exploitation video course](https://www.youtube.com/playlist?list=PLHUKi1UlEgOIc07Rfk2Jgb5fZbxDPec94)!

 ### Basic File Checks